thingsdb/ThingsDB/README.md

 - [ ] ~~Overflow handling?
 Right now ThingsDB is naive~~ We could check ERANGE after investigating since nothing else can set ERANGE during investigation.
 The other checks must be done in ti_opr.
+      - [ ] Can we support arbitrary long integer values?
 - [x] Refactor
     - [x] database -> collection
     - [x] user_new etc -> new_user